HQSquantumsimulations/qoqo_examples/documentation/src/introduction.md

 Operations and Circuit can be used to represent single quantum circuits that run on quantum hardware.

-Measurements and QuantumProgram combine several circuits with classical information, to provide a high level interface for running quantum programs that yield an immediately usable result.
+Measurements and QuantumProgram combine several circuits with classical information, to provide a high-level interface for running quantum programs that yield an immediately usable result.

 To execute quantum circuits or quantum programs, a backend connecting to quantum hardware or a simulator is required. qoqo/roqoqo does not directly implement these backends.
 To minimize dependencies, backends are implemented in separate packages (e.g. `qoqo-quest`).